-Sara is the Global Practice Group Leader for Reed Smith's Labor & Employment Group.
+Sara is the chair of Reed Smith's Labor & Employment Group.
 Sara is result-driven and has been working with clients to solve complex employment problems for nearly 25 years.
-Her practice is diverse, and includes counseling employers on the scope of employment issues and litigating cases involving race, age, disability, gender discrimination, sexual harassment, retaliation, and individual and collective/class wage-and-hour litigation under the Fair Labor Standards Act and analogous state laws.
+Her practice is diverse, and includes counseling employers on the scope of employment issues and litigating cases involving race, age, disability, gender discrimination, sexual harassment, retaliation, employee benefits (ERISA), and individual and collective/class wage-and-hour litigation under the Fair Labor Standards Act and analogous state laws.

 Sara has tried various employment-related and breach-of-contract cases in federal and state courts, and before administrative and arbitration tribunals.
 Sara has successfully had a number of race, retaliation, and national origin matters dismissed on summary judgment.
 Her most recent jury trials involved claims of race, age and disability discrimination, and retaliation that resulted in defense verdicts for our clients.
 Additionally, she represents employers in Sarbanes-Oxley and state law whistleblower claims, and a significant portion of her practice also involves trade secret and restrictive covenant litigation, which includes litigating preliminary and permanent injunctions in state and federal court.